ibm-watson-data-lab/shopping-list-react-pouchdb/README.md

 $ git clone https://github.com/ibm-watson-data-lab/shopping-list-react-pouchdb
 ```

-### 2. Install the prerequisites
+### 2. Install the dependencies

-Install the dependencies:
+To install the dependencies, run the command:

     npm install

-### 3. Build the project

-To build the project, run:

-    npm run build

-### 4. Run the server
+### 3. Run the app

 This command starts the app:

-    npm run start
+    npm start

-### 5. Create a Cloudant or CouchDB service
+### 4. Create a Cloudant or CouchDB service

 PouchDB can synchronize with CouchDB and compatible servers.
 To run and test locally, you can install CouchDB.
 Alternatively, you can use a hosted Cloudant NoSQL DB service for your remote DB.